-GLE offers EO programs for all members.
-Members pay an EO surcharge on their bills.
-GLE is part of the (MECA) collaborative, a group of 13 electric service providers that offer Energy Optimization programs.
-These programs reward energy-saving actions!
-Through EO programs members can offset costs by taking advantage of cash incentives for energy-saving equipment and efforts.
+GLE offers energy efficiency programs for all members.
+Members pay a surcharge on their bills to help fund the Energy Wise program.
+Through the Energy Wise program members can offset costs by taking advantage of cash incentives for energy-saving equipment and efforts.
 Property values are improved and energy-efficient businesses tend to have healthier, more productive employees.
 Residents report feeling better in their homes.
-A list of current energy saving programs can be found at michigan-energy.org/utility/GreatLakes/.
+For more information visit gtlakes.com/energy-wise/.

 GLE also offers rebates for our members who purchase an electric vehicle (EV).
-We have also installed one level 3 EV charger at our Scottville office that is available for a fee and six free level 2 EV chargers throughout our service area.
+We have also installed three Level 3 fast charging stations and six free level 2 EV chargers throughout our service area.
+The fast charging stations are located in Eastport, Scottville, and Waters.
 The free charging stations are located in Boyne City, Reed City, Scottville, Hart, Newaygo, and Wayland.
-For more information visit gtlakes.com/energy-efficiency/.